Nashville surprised me! In a good way, I have to say.

 The Country Music Hall of Fame is probably what Nashville is most known for.

-Housed in one of the most impressive buildings I’ve seen, it’s three floors of the history of country music, display cases filled with memorabilia including Elvis’s pimped up car that he drove here to donate.
+Housed in one of the most impressive buildings I’ve seen, it’s three floors of the history of country music, featuring display cases filled with memorabilia including Elvis’s pimped up car that he drove here to donate.
 He has a TV in the back with what looks like a coathanger for an aerial.

 You’ll get an audio handset to take yourself on a tour which is well worth doing.